matrixesports/evm-contracts/README.md

   - solmate, forge-std works fine with forge update
   - need to keep an eye on oz, master branch is dev branch, works on release branches, current version installed is v4.6.0. https://github.com/foundry-rs/foundry/issues/401
 - erc20 token takes decimals into account, so to give nice whole numbers, account for that

-## Development

----

-1. This project uses [Foundry](https://getfoundry.sh).
-See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.
-2. `main` branch is for production and changes are only merged if all tests + front end integration tests pass.
-3. Use feature branches for all other changes
-4. Refer to `pull_request_template` when opening a PR

 ## Repo Structure heavily inspired by: